Uncertainties in the Estimation of Air Shower Observables from Monte Carlo Simulation of Radio Emission: Results

-We simulated 250 proton- and 250 iron-induced showers with energy $E=10^{17}\,\text{eV}$, and zenith angle $\theta=45^\circ$, developing in the atmosphere under the influence of a magnetic field parallel to the ground with intensity $|\mathbf{B}| = 50 \, \mu\text{T}$, and pointing north.
-The simulations utilized antennas arranged in a square grid with a spacing of $D = 250 \, \text{m}$ between them, with the core of each shower positioned at the centre of the array.
-In this case the depth of maximum was allowed to vary freely in the simulations to cover the $X_\text{max}$ phase space.
+We simulated 250 proton- and 250 iron-induced showers with energy $E=10^{17}\,\text{eV}$, and zenith angle $\theta=45^\circ$, developing in the atmosphere under the influence of a magnetic field parallel to the ground with intensity $|\vec{B}| = 50 \, \mu\text{T}$, and pointing north.
+The simulations employed an array of 24 antennas arranged in a rectangular grid with 250\,m spacing.
+The shower core was fixed at the center of the array, so that no antenna was located exactly at the origin.
+Instead, the closest antennas were placed at a distance of approximately 125\,m from the core, with the grid symmetrically distributed around it.
+This configuration was chosen to span roughly twice the typical diameter of the Cherenkov ring across the full range of $X_{\text{max}}$ values and zenith angles considered in our simulations, thereby ensuring that both the inner and outer regions of the Cherenkov ring were sampled depending on the shower development.
+However, fixing the core to the array center does not capture the natural variability of core positions in real measurements.
+While a denser grid would certainly provide higher spatial resolution and mitigate potential edge effects or overemphasis of individual antennas, the chosen spacing reflects array configurations such as AERA.

 The reconstruction procedure starts by randomly selecting one of the 500 simulated showers to serve as the \textit{reference} to be reconstructed, treating it as mock data with a known depth of maximum, $X^\text{true}_{\text{max}}$.
 The remaining showers act as the \textit{reconstruction set}.
-This process is carried out for both simulation frameworks, by alternating the roles of the reference and reconstruction sets to evaluate cross-framework consistency.
+This process is carried out for both simulation codes, by alternating the roles of the reference and reconstruction sets to evaluate cross-code consistency.
 Specifically, a single CoREAS-simulated shower is randomly chosen as the reference, and its $X_{\text{max}}$ is reconstructed using the other 499 CoREAS showers, or alternatively, the 500 ZHAireS showers.
 The same procedure is then repeated with a randomly selected ZHAireS shower, reconstructing it with either the remaining ZHAireS or CoREAS samples.
-This approach allows for both within-framework and cross-framework comparisons.
+This approach allows for both within-code and cross-code comparisons.